unpoly/unpoly/src/unpoly/pages/templates.md

 > We're using a `<script>` element here with a custom `[type]`, because strictly speaking `<template>` elements cannot have a `[type]` attribute.
 > Both are valid methods to embed HTML fragments into larger document, while largely being ignored by the browser.

-To parse a template expression:
+#### Parsing template expressions

+Unpoly does not ship with a templating engine, but makes it very easy to implement or integrate your own:

 - Listen to the `up:template:clone` event on your custom template elements.
-- Process the given template and data
+- Process the given template and data using a templating function of your choice.
 - Set `event.nodes` to a [list](/up.util.isList) of [`Node`](https://developer.mozilla.org/en-US/docs/Web/API/Node) objects representing
 the template results.

+#### Example integrations {#templating-engine-examples}

 An event handler for an Mustache integration would look like this: